August 9, 2014

 Clay Madsen's story | Online registration | Registration Form (PDF)

-Round Rock's 10th Annual 5K for Clay takes place at 8 a.m.
+Round Rock's 11th Annual 5K for Clay takes place at 8 a.m.
 Saturday, Aug.
-10, 2013, at the Clay Madsen Recreation Center.
+9, 2014, at the Clay Madsen Recreation Center.
+Like us on Facebook at www.facebook.com/RoundRockParksandRec

 The event honors Clay Madsen and the Clay Madsen Recreation Center which strives to be a safe place where children and adults can learn the leadership and sportsmanship qualities that Clay upheld in his life which was ended by cancer.
-The first 350 entrants will receive a 5K for Clay dry fit runners shirt.
+The first 350 entrants will receive a 5K for Clay runners TANK.

 Course path and details